SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointmentEntity/GetIsPublished.md

 so.topic: reference
 ---

-Should this AppointmentEntity be published and visible to strangers?
+Should this NSAppointmentEntity be published and visible to strangers?

 **Returns:** Bool